FRex/colors/README.md

 Run with `--addsep=chars` to add `chars` as extra word separators and with `-h` or `--help` to see help.
 With `--cat` it acts like `cat` (I use this for benchmarking - this mode is the ideal and coloring is slower due to overhead).
+Option `--wordlen=x` where x is a positive number will split words into parts of that length at most, to make it clear in case there is many long words that get colored the same (in that case with this option each long word will have few colors which will reduce the chance of 100% color collision).

 Go to releases to find:
 1. Unotptimized 32-bit Windows exe built with Pelles C (a niche C